Rest of the world in sports and games: Golf

 Two events in golf, one currently active and the other defunct, involve teams officially labeled "International" that are effectively "rest of the world" teams.
 The Presidents Cup in men's golf, held in odd-numbered years, features competition between a United States team and an "International" team made up of non-European players (Europeans compete against the US in even-numbered years in the Ryder Cup).
 The now-defunct Lexus Cup in women's golf was an annual competition that matched an Asia team against an "International" team drawn from all other nationalities.

+Chess

+Three chess games have been played, in 1970, 1984 and 2002, in which the Soviet Union/Russia national chess team faced a Rest of the World team.

 Non-sporting usage

 Outside sports and games, Rest of World (RoW) is also a term used to distinguish an unspecified but inclusive group of nations from one or more dominant players in the comparative analysis of markets, economies, military capabilities, and so forth, especially in graphs or charts to show the numbers representing the other countries.

 The Federation of American Scientists, for instance, provides a list of RoW weapons systems, meaning systems belonging to nations other than the United States.